Evan-Alexander/university-registrar/README.md

 * After importing the .sql.zip file, select the "Privileges" tab and click on "Add User".

-* Select username and password.  "jp-project" for username and password for all
+* Select username and password.  "jp-project" for dbname, username, and password for all

 * After importing the database, if you have any trouble logging in with your Site Maintenance account, clear your browser's cookies by clearing the browser history.